strangerstudios/pmpro-state-dropdowns/readme.txt

 Tested up to: 4.8
 Stable tag: .1

-Converts state fields on the checkout and edit profile pages to dropdowns autopopulated based on the selected country.
+Converts state fields on the checkout, edit profile and order pages to dropdowns autopopulated based on the selected country.

 == Description ==

-Converts state fields on the checkout and edit profile pages to dropdowns autopopulated based on the selected country.
+Converts state fields on the checkout, edit profile and order pages to dropdowns autopopulated based on the selected country.

+PMPro State Dropdown field integrates with the following areas in Paid Memberships Pro:

+* Billing fields (Checkout, edit user and orders page)
+* Shipping Address on Membership Checkout add-on: https://www.paidmembershipspro.com/add-ons/plus-add-ons/shipping-address-membership-checkout/

 == Installation ==